NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | LSAT | GMAT | CME Online | Medical PDA Software | Student Loans

 For students completing their undergraduate degrees and applying to medical school, one of the most stressful obstacles will be the medical school interview.
 Interviews come near the end of the application process, and they are a crucial factor in determining whether a student is accepted or not.
 The information below can provide some basic information about the medical school interview.

-Your job in the interview
+Your job in the medical school interview

 Once you're at the interview, your more than half-way home.
 It usually means the competition has been whittled down, and your job is to show why you're more than just an MCAT score and GPA.
 This is the where show the person you are, not the stats you have.